What is Reiki?

 How Reiki is Practiced

 Reiki can be experienced in person or long distance.
 The Reiki energy flows through the practitioner into the healee.
 When in person, Alexandra places her hands on or above the client.
-Alexandra becomes very warm and feels the energy of Reiki moving through her.
 Often the clients will feel in a state of extreme bliss, peace, or joy.
 Other times people will release emotions through tears.
 Often people report a decrease in pain and an increase in well-being.
 Over long distance Alexandra thinks about the client and her body becomes warm, the energy flows through her, and the client receives the energy in that moment.

 Benefits of Reiki